Freemindtronic/evicypher-webmail/README.md

 - The code must be **commented and well-commented**.
 Exported functions, classes and types must have [complete documentation](https://tsdoc.org/), local functions can be limited to a synthetic explanation.
 As a rule of thumb, good code is 60% code, 20% comments, 20% white lines (run `npx cloc src` to get the current numbers);
 - A file should never be too long (200 lines is a sensible limit).
 The code should be split into multiple files, if needed, to make it easier to read and understand.
 Avoid circular dependencies.
 Type imports are not circular dependencies;
 - The background script is the only script allowed to communicate with the network;
 - **A function must have 0 or 1 type of side effect**, but as many side effects of the same type as needed.
 Side effects are: network interactions, DOM interactions, storage interactions, background interactions and background context modifications.
 Logging is not counted.
 Side effects of functions called are not counted.
-For instance, a function can send multiple network requests, but not save the results in local storage;
+For instance, a function can send multiple network requests, but not save the results in local storage: it has to return the results to save;
 - All commits on the _main_ branch must be passing tests.

 ### Technologies